Welcome to hometownplay.ca, your online source of local sports for St. Thomas – Elgin County and Dorchester – Thames Centre.

 Teams, coaches, players and parents are encouraged to submit results, regular season or playoffs, game info and team photos.

-Rob J. Ross, the founder of hometownplay.ca and its principal writer and photographer, brings two decades of experience, including eight years as editor - reporter -photographer, at the St. Thomas Times-Journal (T-J), a daily in south-western Ontario.
+Rob J. Ross, the founder of hometownplay.ca and its principal writer and photographer, leads the way with over two decades of experience, including eight years as editor - reporter -photographer at the St. Thomas Times-Journal (T-J), a daily in south-western Ontario.

 Specializing in sports, Rob has walked in all areas on news coverage.

 It all started in high school, when the athletic director mentioned to Rob, he likely wouldn’t make the Olympics as an athlete, but there was another away to get there (besides buying a ticket).

 During Rob’s time at the T-J, he strived to improve local coverage, focusing on local content to ensure the community knew what was occurring in their own backyard.

 His efforts resulted in Rob and the T-J being honoured by the Canadian Association for the Advancement in Women and Sports (CAAWS), with their NATIONAL MEDIA AWARD.
 Recognition from the Government of Canada followed.

 As satisfying, and maybe more, are the numerous LETTERS from readers.

 Whether it’s a well known professional or a youngster learning a sport, Rob enjoys hearing about the sports they are passionate about and bringing each athlete’s story to the community.
 National, provincial, or local championships, Rob has been there for the glory of victory and the agony of defeat.